LmnPeel/BankReader/README.md

 # BankReader
-Monthly bank statement formatter into calander form, plus cost breakdown.
+Keeping track of finances is tedious, especially as a broke college student!
+This program takes in a monthly csv bank statement file and breakdown various spendings, then formats into calander form.
+It highlights large costs, calculates spending per week, and a few other useful features.

-Written as a pragmatic exercise applying course learning by creating a useful program to make life easier.
-Also, keeping track of finances is tedious!
+Written as a personal exercise on applying course knowledge by creating a useful program to make life easier.

 More documentation is written in the python files.